pnp/blog/content/post/what-is-a-dev-tenant-and-why-would-you-want-one.md

 when times up, time is up!
 As we said earlier, if you're actively using dev tenants, they will auto renew every 90 days.

-So, now that you\'re all up to speed, what are you waiting for?!
+So, now that you're all up to speed, what are you waiting for?!
 Get your [dev tenant now](https://developer.microsoft.com/en-us/microsoft-365/dev-program "Developer Program - Microsoft 365") and get on your way to building some awesome solutions!